khizer-hayat/SHGLNN/README.md

 1. Clone the repository
 `git clone https://github.com/YOUR_USERNAME/SHGLNN.git`
 `cd SHGLNN`
-2. Install the required packages:
+2. Install the required packages/libraries:
 `pip install numpy networkx hypernetx`
-3. Generate the matrices K and S for intra- and inter-graph hyperedges Note that for all datasets, multiple K matrices would be generated as we go through different values of K. However, we will generate a single S matrix for each dataset.
+3. Generate the matrices K and S for intra- and inter-graph hyperedges
+   - Note that for all datasets, multiple K matrices would be generated as we go through different values of K. However, we will generate a single S matrix for each dataset.
 5. Generate hypergraph using `hypergraphGen.py`
 6. Develop layers using `layers.py`
 7. Run the `model.py` to develop the model
 8. Then, train the model using `train.py`
-   Note that for datasets, we used the built-in TU dataset from PyTorch Geometric
+   - Note that for datasets, we used the built-in TU dataset from PyTorch Geometric

 ## Note
 Ensure your dataset is structured correctly for dataset_loader.py.
 For more specific instructions, see the comments in the file.